github-modules/cool-story-repo/readme.md

 Included so far:

 - basic repo metadata
+- 5 most recent releases
-- master branch's `package.json` data
+- `package.json` data from master branch

 Wishlist:

-- Release data
 - Contributor data
 - SHA of the very first commit to the repo, for finding forks that dissociated from their origin repo.